 The lint can get a little messy so I like to use a freezer bag to collect it and place it in a location I don’t forget about.
 LOL

 Easy DIY Camping Project How To Make Homemade Fire Starters Using Dryer Lint

 I was going to create a video to show you how to make these fire starters but the process is so easy … I didn’t think it was necessary!

 Things You’ll Need For Making Fire Starters

-- Outer paper (you can just use regular paper or get our patterns with the fun trivia questions about Smokey Bear)
+- Outer paper.
+You can just use regular paper, a sheet of newspaper, or get our patterns with the fun trivia questions about Smokey Bear.

 Process To Make Dryer Lint Fire Starters